AdobeDocs/workfront-fusion.en/help/workfront-fusion/create-scenarios/plan-a-scenario/faq.md

 An [!UICONTROL Aggregator] merges data into one single collection.
 An example of this is files being compressed into a zip archive and sent as an email attachment.

 For more information, see [[!UICONTROL Aggregator] module in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/aggregator-module.md).

-## What is an operation?

-### Answer

-An operation is any task performed by a module.
-An operation occurs, for example, every time a trigger runs and every time an action performs a task.

 ## What is data transfer?